Allentown community holds vigil following deadly shooting

 "Right now, I know the family is grieving because I've been there," said Garcia.

-Jeani Garcia with Promise Neighborhoods says their grieving is something she unfortunately knows all too well.
-Her son Kareem Fedd was just 17-years-old when he was shot and killed in his Allentown bed back in 2012.
+Garcia says their grieving is something she unfortunately knows all too well.
+Her son, Kareem Fedd, was just 17 years old when he was shot and killed in his Allentown bed back in 2012.

 Kareem and Jermel were friends back in the day, making this tragedy even tougher.